Edward Sharpe and the Magnetic Zeros: Big Easy Express and second studio album (Here)

 In April 2011, the band joined Mumford & Sons and Old Crow Medicine Show on the Railroad Revival Tour.
-According to American Songwriter, the tour stopped in six cities, playing alternative venues such as an Austin, Texas high school where Mumford & Sons taught the marching band how to play their hit "The Cave".
+According to American Songwriter, the tour stopped in six cities, playing alternative venues such as an Austin, Texas, high school where Mumford & Sons taught the marching band how to play their hit "The Cave".
 The tour was also the subject of Grammy-nominated director Emmett Malloy's latest documentary Big Easy Express, which strove to capture "the pure joy of music" through Americana folk imagery.
 The documentary went on to win in the category for Best Long Form Music Video at the 2013 Grammy Awards.
 In 2011, Railroad Revival Tour bands Mumford & Sons, Edward Sharpe and the Magnetic Zeros, and Old Crow Medicine Show together closed their shows at every stop with "This Train".

 The group's second album, Here, was released on May 29, 2012.

 Third studio album (Edward Sharpe & The Magnetic Zeros)

-The band's self-titled third studio album, Edward Sharpe and the Magnetic Zeros, was released in 2013.
-This was followed by tours of North America, UK, Europe, and Australia which included headlining concert dates as well as major festivals.
+The band's third album, Edward Sharpe and the Magnetic Zeros, was released in 2013.
+This was followed by tours of North America, UK, Europe, and Australia, which included headlining concert dates as well as major festivals.
 The band became known for taking people onstage with them, including a former patient they had previously met in a hospital performance, and a disabled man in a wheelchair.

 Fourth studio album (PersonA)

-The band's fourth studio album, PersonA, was released April 15, 2016 through Community Music.
+The band's fourth studio album, PersonA, was released April 15, 2016, through Community Music.
 Recording the music almost entirely in one room together in New Orleans, their approach was a far cry from their ramshackle, come-one-come-all production audible on recordings of their previous albums.

 In an in-depth interview with Transverso Media, Ebert explained his desire to evolve on PersonA, stating, "In a lot of ways this album does things that are missing."
 He went on to discuss why the name Edward Sharpe is crossed out on the cover, saying, "There was no character to begin with, so why not kill him?
 He never really was there.
 If anything, and at most, Edward Sharpe was a vehicle for me to get to slough off whatever I had become up until that point, and to get back to or sort of allow my pure self to come forth into sort of a clean slate."